ankita-kadam/My_React_Learning/Episode02/README.md

 # package-lock.json
 - It keeps the track of all the versions
 - A lot of developers says, it is working on my machine(i.e on local), I don't know how it breaks on production.
 So how does it happens?
+What kind of sorcery is this?
+ Basically to avoid that package-lock.json keeps a Hash (you can see that in parcel in integrity) to verify whatever is there on my dev machine is the same version which is being deployed on to the production

 # package-lock.json vs package.json
 1. package.json
+ - keeps approx version of packages
- - have the exact version of parcel
+ - can have the caret or tilde
  - It is a configuration for NPM.
  - Whatever packages our project needs, we install those packages using
  > npm install <packageName>.